Strivin0311/llms-learning/dev/training/pretrain/mem_manage/ckpt.md

-# Checkpointing Systems for LLMs
+# Checkpointing Systems for LLMs Training
-*Here're some resources about checkpointing systems for LLMs*
+*Here're some resources about checkpointing systems for LLMs Training*

 #### ByteCheckpoint: A Unified Checkpointing System for Large Foundation Model Development